radical-cybertools/radical.entk/doc/installation.rst

 Installation
 *****************

-Installing Ensemble MD Toolkit
+Installing Ensemble Toolkit
 ================================

-To install the Ensemble MD Toolkit Python modules in a virtual environment, open a terminal and run:
+To install the Ensemble Toolkit in a virtual environment, open a terminal and run:

 .. code-block:: bash